-I. Withdrawal from College and Leaves of Absence

-- 1. Those students withdrawing from college up to midterm shall receive a grade of W for that semester. - 2.
+- d.
+The full-time student's current semester load does not fall below 12 credit hours.
+Written approval of the dean of the school in which the student is enrolled is required for a full-time student to drop below 12 credit hours. - 2.
+A grade of W shall be given for course withdrawals which meet the above conditions.
+A grade of F shall be given for all course withdrawals not meeting these conditions. - I. Withdrawal from College and Leaves of Absence - 1.
+Those students withdrawing from college up to midterm shall receive a grade of W for that semester. - 2.
 Those students withdrawing from college after midterm and up to the last day of the 13th week (as defined and published by the Registrar) shall receive either a WP or a WF for each course as provided by the course instructor unless a grade (including a WI) for a given course has already been assigned.
 Withdrawal must be accomplished on or before the Tuesday prior to Thanksgiving for the fall semester, and on or before the Friday two weeks prior to graduation for the spring semester.
 Students choosing to leave college after the 13th week will not be allowed to withdraw from college and will receive a letter grade for the course.
 For courses which meet for less than one semester, midterm is defined as the midpoint of the course.
-The grade of WP or WF will be posted on the final grade roster; this grade can be changed only at the discretion of the instructor from a WP to a WF, from a WF to a WP or from a WP or WF to a passing grade. - 3.
-Students may apply for a leave of absence (academic or personal) at any time up to the last day of the 13th week of the semester (as defined and published by the Registrar).
+The grade of WP or WF will be posted on the final grade roster; this grade can be changed only at the discretion of the instructor from a WP to a WF, from a WF to a WP or from a WP or WF to a passing grade.

+- 3. Students may apply for a leave of absence (academic or personal) at any time up to the last day of the 13th week of the semester (as defined and published by the Registrar).
 Students granted a leave of absence shall receive a grade of W, WP, or WF according to the current withdrawal policy, unless a grade (including a WI) for a given course has already been assigned.
 In addition, a notation will be placed on the transcript indicating that the student has been granted a leave of absence. - a.
 A student in good academic standing (a G.P.A. of 2.00 or better) may be granted an academic leave of absence.
 Such leaves will be granted to students who are interested in academic pursuits other than at SUNY Delhi.
-A student must petition his/her department chair or division dean for an academic leave of absence.
-The department chair or division dean will initiate the leave procedure.
+A student must petition their school dean for an academic leave of absence.
+The school dean will initiate the leave procedure.
 (See Form in the Appendix.) - b.
 A personal leave of absence may be granted only in extenuating circumstances, such as illness or other unusual personal hardship, and requires detailed justification.
 Students must petition for such a leave through the Director of Counseling Services.
 The Director of Counseling Services will initiate the procedure.
 The final determination regarding the leave request will be made by the Vice President for Student Life.
 (See Form in the Appendix.)